-Strengthen the safety net
+Strengthen the Safety Net

-- 1. The government can ensure that businesses consumers and communities are protected by increasing the safety net available.
-We are particularly concerned about freelancers and those in the gig economy who are likely to experience the sharp end of coming financial shocks - 2.
+- 4. The government can ensure that businesses consumers and communities are protected by increasing the safety net available.
+We are particularly concerned about freelancers and those in the gig economy who are likely to experience the sharp end of coming financial shocks - 5.
 The government should ensure that Universal Credit and other social security entitlements are set at an appropriate level.
 Communities are vulnerable, and the supply of employment is lower than the demand for it.
-Those who are at the sharp end should be adequately protected by the social security system. - 3.
-The level of statutory sick pay should be increased to the national living wage.
-The rate is currently £95.85 per week.
-This means the income replacement level is only 20%.
-This low level of sickness benefit will force individuals to work when in ill health- risking an increased spread of Coronavirus.
+Those who are at the sharp end should be adequately protected by the social security system.

-Support for the third sector
+Support for the Third sector

-- The government must maintain support for the charitable sector.
+6. The government must maintain support for the charitable sector.
 The sector is facing increased demand due to COVID-19.
 The sector welcomes the £750milion made available for charities, and the additional £150 million from the dormant assets scheme.
-However, much of this funding will have been used simply to cope with increased demand caused by the crisis - 2.
+However, much of this funding will have been used simply to cope with increased demand caused by the crisis.
 The sector will also continue to face increased demand and whose ability to operate and fundraise will remain decreased due to the crisis.
 This will continue well beyond the initial crisis.
 This will allow the charitable sector to help to mitigate some of the challenges that people are facing.
 Local government funding should be increased to allow Local Authorities to adequately fund services.

-Mental health
+Mental Health